diegomacario/diegomacario.github.io/_posts/2021-04-24-my-favourite-paragraph.md

 the world—I had but one sentence in mind—always the same: "I called to the Lord from my narrow prison and He answered me in the freedom of space."

 Ever since I read that paragraph a few years ago, I have thought about it often.
-The moment Viktor describes in it is so beautiful that at first I thought it was a happy ending to his story, but in the next few pages he makes it clear that that moment was really the beginning of a long and difficult journey towards recovery.
-Viktor had lost his parents, brother and wife in the same camps where he had been imprisoned, and now he had to rebuild his life.
+The moment Viktor describes in it is so beautiful that at first I thought it marked the end of all his suffering, but in the next few pages he makes it clear that that moment was really the beginning of a long and difficult journey towards recovery.
+He had lost his parents, brother and wife in the same camps where he had been imprisoned, and now he had to rebuild his body and his life.

-That paragraph helped me understand that sadness is something that arrives quickly and that can take a long time to leave, and it reminded me that one is never alone when going through that process.
+Seeing the contrast between what I thought that moment meant for Viktor and what it really meant for him helped me understand that sadness is something that arrives quickly and that can take a long time to leave.
+I think it's important to know that because once you do, you stop thinking about when your sadness will go away, and instead you focus on living your life.

-It also made me realize what a miracle the "freedom of space" is.
+That paragraph also made me realize what a miracle the "freedom of space" is.
 I can't count the number of times when I have been running or climbing and Viktor's words have come into my mind: thank you Lord for the freedom of space.

 <p align="center">
 <img src="/assets/images/favourite_paragraph/spire.jpeg" alt="Running" width="510"/>